akeylesslabs/custom-producer/go/letsencrypt/README.md

 ### Dry-run mode

 While setting up an integration with this producer, Akeyless performs a "dry-run" session to make sure everything is configured properly.
-The following environment variables must be set to support this operation:

-#### `LE_DRY_RUN_EMAIL`

-This email is used when generating a new certificate.
-Normally the email is taken from an "email" sub-claim of a requesting user, but in case of dry-run, no email is available, and a pre-defined email must be used instead.

-#### `LE_DRY_RUN_DOMAIN`

-A test certificate is issued by Let's Encrypt for this domain name.
-Normally, the requesting user would specify the domain name to issue a certificate for.
+This mode doesn't do anything with Let's Encrypt.
+Instead, it returns an empty "Success" response immediately.

 ### Production mode